North Carolina Arts Council Artist Support Grant

 Check out the Application Information Session recording below for guidance on how to apply for this grant:

 The Artist Support Grant was created to provide direct support to individual artists during and following the COVID-19 pandemic.
 The initiative will fund professional and artistic development for emerging and established artists to enhance their skills and abilities to create work or to improve their business operations and capacity to bring their work to new audiences.

 Artists representing visual, craft, performing, traditional, and interdisciplinary art forms are encouraged to apply.
 Applicants should demonstrate a commitment to spending a significant portion of their time on their work as artists.
-The Artist Support Grants will support new or ongoing projects that take place before June 30, 2021.
-Awards may range from $500-$1200.
+The Artist Support Grants will support new or ongoing projects that take place between January 1, 2022 and December 31, 2022 (all grant funding must be spent by June 30, 2022).
+Awards may range from $500-$1500.
 Applicants may receive full or partial funding.

 - Individuals and Artist Collectives — Both individual artists and small, unincorporated groups of collaborating artists are eligible to apply.